 - Research skills

 - Self-management skills

-Attitudes COUNT!
-As part of the PYP we focus on the development of positive attitudes towards people, towards the environment and towards learning.
-At ISPS, the attitudes are addressed explicitly throughout every aspect of our curriculum.
+Attitudes count!
+As part of the PYP we focus on the development of positive attitudes towards people, the environment and learning.
+These attitudes are embodied in the IB learner profile to develop active, compassionate and lifelong learners.
+At ISPS, the learner profile traits are addressed explicitly throughout every aspect of our curriculum.